 Introduction

-Rubber is widely recognized for its excellent electrical insulation properties, making it a go-to material in numerous applications where electrical safety is paramount.
+Rubber is well-known for its amazing electrical insulation properties, making it a popular choice in many applications where electrical safety is crucial.

 Properties of Rubber as an Electrical Insulator

-Rubber’s effectiveness as an electrical insulator is attributed to several key properties:
+Rubber’s effectiveness as an electrical insulator comes from several key properties:

 Electrical Resistance